syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 {% endhighlight %}
 {% endtabs %}

-* Bind the Collection to step progressbar
+* Bind the Collection to step progressbar.

 The Step progressbar control allows you to bind item collection by setting the [ItemsSource]() property from the [SfStepProgressBar]().
 Bind item collection in both XAML and C#.